pangealab/artemis/_includes/pages/check_boutique_deployment.md

 ### Check Boutique Deployment

-After all 12 Boutique Pods have been deployed, you should check all the pod statuses and retrieve and safeguard the `frontend` service EXTERNAL-IP.
+After all 12 Boutique Pods have been deployed, you should check all the pod statuses.
+In addition, retrieve and safeguard the `frontend-external` service EXTERNAL-IP for your demos.
 Procedure is as follows:

 1. Start a Bash Shell